John Kizell: Dealings with the ACS

-In 1820 the American Colonization Society (ACS) was established.
+In 1820, the American Colonization Society (ACS) was established.
 It intended to resettle free blacks from the United States to a new American colony in West Africa.

-In 1818 Kizell had met their representatives Samuel J. Mills and Ebenezer Burgess, who visited to conduct a survey of potential sites and to report to the ACS about African colonization.
+In 1818, Kizell had met their representatives Samuel J. Mills and Ebenezer Burgess, who visited to conduct a survey of potential sites and to report to the ACS about African colonization.
 Kizell also met Paul Cuffe, a wealthy black American shipbuilder who launched an independent effort to resettle free blacks in this area.
-Kizell told him that the Sherbro lands would be suitable for African-American settlers.
+Kizell told him the Sherbro lands would suit African-American settlers.

 In 1820, Kizell helped ACS officials Samuel Bacon and Samuel Crozer, as well as African-American settlers such as Daniel Coker, negotiate with local leaders on the island for land.

 Debt

 Kizell maintained ties with the African-American community in Settler Town, Sierra Leone and owned 278 lots in the city.
-For unclear reasons, Kizell fell into debt and forfeited his property until he was able to repay the Sierra Leone Company.
+Kizell fell into debt for unclear reasons and forfeited his property until he could repay the Sierra Leone Company.